-Unfortunately, Marisol found that similar organizers for sale on the Internet were expensive-around \$30-and she knew her mom wouldn't let her use her credit card to buy one!
-So she would have to make one herself.
+Unfortunately, Marisol found that similar organizers for sale on the Internet were expensive-around \$30-and she knew her mom wouldn't let to make one herself.
 Since her parents only gave her a few dollars a week for allowance, she'd have to make an organizer for less than \$3.